Title 1

 -

-educate staff on the importance of parental involvement.
+educate staff on the importance of family involvement.

 -

-ensure that information is sent to parents in an understandable format.
+ensure that information is sent to families in an understandable format.

 Learning Compact

-The Title I Learning Compact found below was developed by Ossipee Central School parents and staff as mandated by federal requirements associated with Title I. Title I provides Ossipee Central School with federal funds which are used to support your child’s education.
-Research shows that in successful schools, students, families and staff communicate and work together to help ensure the success of each student.
+The Title I Learning Compact found below was developed by Ossipee Central School parents and staff as mandated by federal requirements associated with Title I. Title I provides Ossipee Central School with federal funds that are used to support your child’s education.
+Research shows that in successful schools, students, families, and staff communicate and work together to help ensure the success of each student.

 Please review this Learning Compact with your child(ren) and return the signed copy to your child’s classroom teacher.
 Thank you for helping to create a balance between student motivation, parent involvement, and solid academic instruction.